5 Best Natural Appetite Stimulants for Weight Gain

 It can also occur naturally as part of the aging process.

-A poor appetite can make it difficult to get enough calories and nutrients to support healthy body weight.
+A poor appetite can make it difficult to get enough calories and nutrients to support a healthy body weight.

 Fish oil and certain essential oils may help stimulate appetite, while zinc, iron, and thiamine have also been shown effective, particularly in people with low levels.